 Abstract

 This document specifies the entities, their properties and relations to be represented in the audiogram database.
 For each element its significance for representing audiophysiological measurements is indicated and examples are given.
 This is accompanied by notes on how the element is represented in the described version of the database.
-The information in this document was compiled by Denise Jäckel and Christian Bölling on the basis of domain experts feedback and the audiogram data collection represented in MS Excel spreadsheets.
+The information in this document was compiled by Denise Jäckel and Christian Bölling on the basis of domain experts’ feedback and the audiogram data collection represented in MS Excel spreadsheets.
 The database schema was developed by Christian Bölling.
 The logical data model – they database schema – is specified in a MySQL workbench file, accompanying this document.

 Status of this document